Mahi1234445/AnotherGram/README.md

 ## What is this?
 It's an Instagram-like app where you can post photos/videos, share stories, and follow your friends.
 It supports private accounts, follow requests, and has a dark mode.You can also delete your account along with all your photos/videos, stories, posts etc. The gradient in the background dances along your cursor!
+Also you can be very creative about yourself in the bio section!!

 ## Codebase
 - **Backend**: Django REST Framework